 All students will be responsible for a course research project on any topic relating to the digital humanities.
 Student may use the medium of their choice - video, blog, audio, animation, etc. - anything but a traditional academic essay.
 The idea here is to be creative in your approach.
-More information will follow.
+See "Creative Project" for more detailed information.